dpjanes/homestar-squeezebox/README.md

 # homestar-squeezebox
-IOTDB / HomeStar Module for Logitech Squeezebox
+[IOTDB](https://github.com/dpjanes/node-iotdb) Bridge for Logitech Squeezebox

-THIS IS NOT READY
+STUB - if you one, let me know!